 Barbecue aficionados and newcomers alike often debate and question why some of us prefer lump charcoal over briquettes.
-What’s the Difference, and which is one is better between lump charcoal vs briquettes?
+What’s the difference between lump charcoal and briquettes, and which one is better?

-This article will discuss the main differences between lump charcoal and briquettes, the pros and cons of both to help you decide which type of charcoal is better for you and your grill.
+This article will discuss the main differences between lump charcoal and briquettes, the pros and cons of both, to help you decide which type of charcoal is best for you and your grill.

-The difference between lump charcoal and briquettes is primarily in the materials used and the production process.
-Lump charcoal is a natural product and a by-product of burning real wood in a low oxygen chamber.
-Charcoal briquette is a factory-produced and shaped product where saw wood dust and other additives are mixed to create a perfectly shaped charcoal chunk.
+The difference between lump hardwood charcoal and briquettes is primarily in the materials used and the production process.
+Lump wood charcoal is a natural product and a by-product of burning pure, untreated wood in a low-oxygen chamber.
+The final product is a piece of charred lumber that was formerly the lump of a hardwood tree.

-Let go over these two types of charcoals and go over the differences in detail.
+Let’s go over these two types of charcoal and go over the differences in detail.

 |Can burn hotter||Does not burn as hot but can stay at a constant temperature|